Definition of PostgreSQL Notify

 Output:

-- To send the notification in PostgreSQL we have also used a pg_notify function to send notification or notification event.
+- To send the notification in PostgreSQL, we have also used a pg_notify function to send notification or notification event.

-- Pg_notify is a built in function used to send a notification event.Pg_notify function will takes the channel name in fist argument and payload string in second argument.
-Pg_notify function is as easy to use as compare to a notify command.
+- Developers use the built-in ‘pg_notify’ function to send a notification event.
+The ‘pg_notify’ function takes the channel name in the first argument and the payload string in the second argument.
+The pg_notify function is as easy to use as compare to a notify command.

 Examples of PostgreSQL Notify

-Below is the example of PostgreSQL notify.
+Below is an example of a PostgreSQL notify.

 Example #1 – Using notify in PostgreSQL

-- It will display notification as “Asynchronous notification “channel_test” with payload “notify_test” received from server process with PID 7424.”
+- It will display the notification as “Asynchronous notification “channel_test” with payload “notify_test” received from server process with PID 7424.”

 Code: